×

 Staying with medical matters, some fascinating Stanford University research into placebos concluded not only how practical these inert approaches can be – but also that symptoms improved more promptly when the impotent ‘injection’ was given by a doctor conveying warmth and confidence.
 The report’s lead author observed: “Research on the placebo effect has long shown the importance and power of a physician’s words”.

-If a voice can heal, think about what it can do for the bottom line.
+If a voice can heal, think about what it can do for the bottom line

 The human voice speaks volumes about how the narrator feels.

-When your friend calls; and reassures you that all is fine in their life, you immediately know if they are concealing some inner worry, just by the tone of their voice.
-Their voice exposes the reality.
+When your friend calls; and reassures you that all is fine in their life, you immediately know if they are concealing some inner worry, just by the tone of their voice – their voice exposes the reality.

 The voice has to be at least as necessary as pantones, pictures or a pretty logo.
 How many times have you changed your view of someone the second they opened their mouth?

-Consumers’ quickly become familiar with the voice, and it becomes a powerful additional brand asset.
+Think too how quickly you recognise a voice – consumers’ quickly become familiar with the voice, and it becomes a powerful additional brand asset.
 Today’s greatest brands recognise the value of voice – of personifying their brand in sound.

 Authenticity is a word that permeates my world of UK radio currently.
 Gone are the booming on-air voices of yesteryear favouring a more casual and natural sound – in both language and delivery.